zhennongchen/Aorta_segmentation_ZC/Readme.md

-install:
-git clone https://github.com/MIC-DKFZ/nnUNet.git
+# Segment ascending aorta using nnUNetRecEncUNet
+**Author: Zhennong Chen, Xi'an Jiaotong-Liverpool University, 2026**

+step 0: install nnUNet
-# do it in the terminal as the root user of docker
+do it in the terminal as the root user of docker git clone https://github.com/MIC-DKFZ/nnUNet.git cd nnUNet pip install -e .
-cd nnUNet
-pip install -e .